MithrilJS/mithril.js/docs/promise.md

 Promises are useful for working with asynchronous APIs, such as [`m.request`](request.md)

 Asynchronous APIs are those which typically take a long time to run, and therefore would take too long to return a value using the `return` statement of a function.
-Instead, they do their work in the background, allowing other Javascript code to run in the meantime.
+Instead, they do their work in the background, allowing other JavaScript code to run in the meantime.
 When they are done, they call a function with their results.

 The `m.request` function takes time to run because it makes an HTTP request to a remote server and has to wait for a response, which may take several milliseconds due to network latency.